 You can also learn How To Make Fried Rice Here.

 While the three major tribes in Nigeria – Hausa, Igbo, And Yoruba have their traditional kind of foods like “tuwo shinkafa” popularly eaten by the Hausas or Nkwobi eaten by the Igbos.

 We also have foods that are generally accepted by the

-rice, maize, Beans and different kind of soups while palm oil serve as a common denominator because of its presence in most Nigerian foods.
+Like cassava, rice, maize, Beans and different kind of soups while palm oil serves as a common denominator because of its presence in most Nigerian foods.

 Among the many foods eaten in Nigeria some are more popular than others.
 Take the egusi soup for instance,

-There are lots of other Nigeria foods that you can find in most of Nigerian restaurants, like jellof rice, Fried Rice, porridge yam, porridge beans, rice with stew and many other.
+There are lots of other Nigeria foods that you can find in most of the Nigerian restaurants, like Jollof rice, Fried Rice, porridge yam, porridge beans, rice with stew and many other.

 I like to eat rice and plantain with well-prepared stew, although I don’t always have the time to prepare this so I prefer eating garri and egusi soup which is easy to make and always in my fridge.
 I also like draw soup (ogbono soup) and then lots of snacks.

 Have you seen my article on